 I have attended several Luthier symposia and read a lot about guitar design and assembly.
 I bought a thickness sander, some chisels, glue, etc. and started making guitars in my basement.
 I started teaching a guitar-building class at the Woodcraft store in Springfield, Va to see just how much I really knew.
 That lasted 15 years and it let me see every possible mistake you could make and figure out how to recover.
 I now saw all of my own wood, make all of the parts except the necks and have produced about 350 guitars.

 I started making violins when Arthur Conner of Copper Hill, Va. bought one of my guitars and offered to teach me fiddle making.
-He is 95 years old and has been making fiddles by hand for over 60 years.
+He was 95 years old when he died in April 2020 and had been making fiddles by hand for over 60 years.

 I started making ukuleles to use the smaller pieces of wood left over from guitar building.
 I’ve made several banjos (mainly just making a neck) and mandolins (similar to fiddle-making).